hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 Home rolling the abstraction, to me, means deeply exploring and fleshing out out an abstraction from whole cloth, whether it be an interface, or a mental model, or a collaborative workflow, or a template, or...
 Anything.
 But to do that effectively requires context from the team, the company, the industry, and what makes you _you_.
 You can't "off the shelf" ship a meaningful abstraction around semantic metadata, for example, but it's invaluable to _have_ one.
 Why?
-Well, because an abstraction to me is something you use to help shape and articulate the desired emergent behavior of groups and systems; thus, by definition, the emergent behavior is very specific to your current context.
+Well, because an abstraction to me is something you use to help shape and articulate the desired emergent behaviour of groups and systems; thus, by definition, the emergent behaviour is very specific to your current context.

 Using a commoditized implementation, on the other hand, has a fairly simple litmus test: is the implementation largely outside of your company, and can it survive the subject matter expert on your team leaving?
 Kubernetes, Jira, Salesforce, Spark, Postgres, etc, are all great examples of commoditized implementations.
-This is all about improving optionality, business continuity, reducing risk, and increasing leverage; while it can help shape your abstraction, it's not really about shaping the emergent behavior of a system, it's about shaping the solution space you use to solve your problems with.
+This is all about improving optionality, business continuity, reducing risk, and increasing leverage; while it can help shape your abstraction, it's not really about shaping the emergent behaviour of a system, it's about shaping the solution space you use to solve your problems with.

 Why is it tricky to find the right balance?
 Because doing so requires integrating the implementation into the abstraction, and there's where the glue work and expertise lies.